JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/general_threading_rules.md

 Writing data is only allowed on EDT invoked with `Application.invokeLater()`, where the write intent lock is [acquired implicitly](#locks-and-edt).

+Write operations must always be wrapped in a write action with one of the [API](#write-actions-api) methods.

 [//]: # (TODO: ask Lev to verify)

 </tab>